amarking/NodeJS/README.md

 ### Assumptions

+- As of now, can able to draw only horizontal and vertical lines, diagonal lines not supported.
 - Coordinates indices are based of 1 instead of 0.
 For example, if you want to draw a line from top left corner of the canvas, the starting point would be (1,1) instead of (0,0).
 This is done to match the given sample output.
-- Currently the program only supports left to right drawing of lines and rectangles.
+- Current implementation supports left to right drawing of lines and rectangles.
 For example, if x1, y1 is greater than x2, y2, the line will not be drawn.
-- Only horizontal and vertical lines are supported for now.

 ### Sample Input/Ouput
 Below is a sample run of the program.
 User input is prefixed with enter command: